ilokesto/sicilian/README.md

 &nbsp;

-# SicilianProvider component and getContext Fn
+# SicilianProvider component and getSicilianContext Fn

 Previously, the properties returned by the register function were passed directly as props to the input tag or Input component using the spread operator.
 This caused the entire form to re-render when the input was changed.
 ```tsx